twr14152/Network-Automation-Scripts-Python3/eAPI/README.md

 }
 Closing connection to clab-lab3-ceos3...
 ```
-The other script is just a more streamlined version of the script that uses the actual jsonrpclib to run commands on the device using eAPI.
+The other script is just uses jsonrpclib (instead of requests) to run commands on the device using eAPI.
+I prefer the requests version as I think its more explicit in whats being done.
 Just thought it was interesting.

 ```
 (lab_env) todd@todd-TOSHIBA-DX735:~/Code_folder/containerlab/containerlabs_sandbox/ceos_lab/lab3/scripts/controller$ python3 lab_script_2.py